This post may contain affiliate links. Please read our disclosure here.

 Share on print

 I had full intention of posting about all of our winter fun the day after the snow melted, but Little Miss had a different idea and ended up with a fever instead!
-She is all better now and we are heading out to go camping later on today, so I wanted to share one of our snowy day activities with you…
+She is all better now, and we are heading out to go camping later on today.
+I wanted to share one of our snowy day activities with you.

-One activity I always tried to do whenever possible while I was in the classroom was to have my students grab a piece of black paper when it snowed while we were at school (it seriously only happened 2 times).
+It’s very rare that we get snow in Texas.
+And it’s a big plus if we are at school when it starts!
+One activity I always tried to do while I was in the classroom was to have my students grab a piece of black paper when it snowed.
 It is a great way to get a look at how each snowflake truly is unique!
-During our crazy 2 weeks of winter weather G and I were able to collect some snowflakes together and it was amazing to watch him learn!
+During our crazy 2 weeks of winter weather Grayson and I were able to collect some snowflakes together and it was amazing to watch him learn!

-Little man still had our Mommy and Me class from January (read about it here) on his mind while we observed the snowflakes, so he continually said “Mommy, each one is oo-nee-k”!
+Little man still had our Mommy and Me class from January on his mind while we observed the snowflakes, so he continually said “Mommy, each one is oo-nee-k”!